yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/read-replicas.md

 ![Universe Waiting to Create](/images/ee/universe-waiting.png)

-Once the universe has been created, **Dashboard** displays the primary and read replica cluster information, as well as shows these distinct clusters on the map.
+Once the universe has been created, **Dashboard** displays the primary and read replica cluster information, as well as shows the distinct clusters on the map.

 ### Universe nodes

-To see a list of nodes, navigate **Nodes**.
+To see a list of nodes, navigate to **Nodes**.
 Notice that the nodes are grouped into primary cluster and read replicas, and read replica nodes have a readonly1 identifier appended to their name.

 Navigate to the cloud provider's instances page.
 In GCP, browse to **Compute Engine > VM Instances** and search for instances that have `helloworld3` in their name.
-The following illustrations shows the result corresponding to your primary cluster:
+The following illustration shows the result corresponding to your primary cluster:

 ![Primary Cluster Instances](/images/ee/gcp-node-list.png)

 In AWS, navigate to **Instances** and perform the same search.
-The following illustrations shows the result corresponding to your read replica cluster:
+The following illustration shows the result corresponding to your read replica cluster:

 ![Read Replica Instances](/images/ee/aws-node-list.png)